-1. The Commission and the Steering Board established pursuant to Article 20 shall be advised by an Advisory Board.

-- 2. The Advisory Board shall strive to ensure gender balance and shall comprise: - (a) one representative of each implementing partner; - (b) one representative of each Member State; - (c) one expert appointed by the European Economic and Social Committee; - (d) one expert appointed by the Committee of the Regions. - 3.
+- 1. The Commission and the Steering Board established pursuant to Article 21 shall be advised by an advisory board (the 'Advisory Board'). - 2.
+The Advisory Board shall strive to ensure gender balance and shall comprise: - (a) one representative of each implementing partner; - (b) one representative of each Member State; - (c) one expert appointed by the European Economic and Social Committee; - (d) one expert appointed by the Committee of the Regions. - 3.
 The Advisory Board shall be chaired by a representative of the Commission.
 The representative of the EIB Group shall be the vice-chair.